Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

 Here we join back the aesthetical appeal of a symmetry we briefly recalled in the very beginning of \S~\ref{subsec:fourfacets}.
-The harmony of a theory, the beauty of an argument or the elegance of an experiment are frequently evoked by scientists (Poincar\'e,\citeyear*{Poincare08a}; Russell,\citeyear*[chap.~IV]{Russell17a}; Hardy,\citeyear*{Hardy40a}; Weyl,\citeyear*[\S~21]{Weyl49a}; Heisenberg,\citeyear*[chap.~XIII]{Heisenberg74a}; Penrose, \citeyear*{Penrose74a}; Lipscomb,\citeyear*{Lipscomb80a}; Yang,\citeyear*{Yang80a}; Dirac,\citeyear*{Dirac63a},\citeyear*{Dirac82a}; Chandrasekhar\citeyear*{Chandrasekhar87a}; Weinberg,\citeyear*[chap.~VI]{Weinberg92a}) , some of them considering it as a constructive principle if not a criterion of truth.
-For a curious attempt to quantify aesthetics using a, somehow vague, notion of complexity see \citeasnoun{Birkhoff33a}; for a more serious and interesting study of the role of aesthetics in science see \citeasnoun{McAllister96a} where Haldane's text below is partially quoted (chapter~7 provides an actualised discussion on simplicity, see also the diverse contributions on this subject in Zellner et al.,\citeyear*{Zellner+01a}).
-One reason of this attractiveness is the gain in simplicity, a parsimony of descriptive means with respect to the wide range of their scope.\enlargethispage*{\baselineskip} \begin{quotation} { In scientific thought we adopt the simplest theory which will explain all the facts under consideration and enable us to predict new facts of the same kind.
+The harmony of a theory, the beauty of an argument or the elegance of an experiment are frequently evoked by scientists (Fresnel, \citeyear{Fresnel1818a}; Poincar\'e, \citeyear{Poincare08a}; Russell, \citeyear[chap.~IV]{Russell17a}; Hardy, \citeyear{Hardy40a}; Weyl, \citeyear[\S~21]{Weyl49a}; Heisenberg, \citeyear[chap.~XIII]{Heisenberg74a}; Penrose, \citeyear{Penrose74a}; Lipscomb, \citeyear{Lipscomb80a}; Yang, \citeyear{Yang80a}; Dirac, \citeyear{Dirac63a}, \citeyear{Dirac82a}; Chandrasekhar \citeyear{Chandrasekhar87a}; Weinberg, \citeyear[chap.~VI]{Weinberg92a}; Changeux \citeyear{Changeux12a}) , some of them considering it as a constructive principle if not a criterion of truth.
+For a curious attempt to quantify aesthetics using a, somehow vague, notion of complexity see \citet{Birkhoff33a}; for a more serious and interesting study of the role of aesthetics in science see \citet{McAllister96a} where Haldane's text below is partially quoted (chapter~7 provides an actualised discussion on simplicity, see also the diverse contributions on this subject in Zellner et al., \citeyear{Zellner+01a}).
+One reason of this attractiveness is the gain in simplicity, a parsimony of descriptive means with respect to the wide range of their scope \citep[see for instance][Appendix I(A), fifth theory, p.~580]{Hamilton1861a}\footnote{Even before the ``least action'' or other variational principles were acknowledged, a parsimony principle is already present in Galileo's work (``Nature does not act by means of many things when it can do so by means of a few'', \citeyear[2nd day]{Galilee1632a}). }.\enlargethispage*{\baselineskip} \begin{quotation} { In scientific thought we adopt the simplest theory which will explain all the facts under consideration and enable us to predict new facts of the same kind.
 The catch in this criterion lies in the word `simplest'.
 It is really an aesthetic canon such as we find implicit in our criticisms of poetry or painting.
 The layman finds such a law as $\frac{\partial x}{\partial t} = \kappa\,\frac{\partial^2x}{\partial y^2}$ much less simple than `it oozes', of which it is the mathematical statement.
 The physicist reverses this judgement, and his statement is certainly the more fruitful of the two, so far as prediction is concerned.
 It is, however, a statement about something very unfamiliar to the plain man, namely, the rate of change of a rate of change.
 Now, scientific aesthetic prefers simple but precise statements about unfamiliar things to vaguer statements about well-known things.
-And this preference is justified by practical success} \cite[Science and Theology as Art Forms p.~227]{Haldane27a}. \end{quotation}
+And this preference is justified by practical success} \citep[Science and Theology as Art Forms, p.~227]{Haldane27a}. \end{quotation}